RECALL | Ram recalls heavy-duty trucks for fire risk, asking people to park outdoors

 The company that makes heavy-duty diesel Ram trucks is telling some owners to park them outdoors due to the risk of an engine fire.

-Fiat Chrysler, now part of Stellantis, is recalling just over 20,000 of the trucks mainly in the U-S and Canada.
+Fiat Chrysler, now part of Stellantis, is recalling just over 20-thousand of the trucks mainly in the U-S and Canada.

 The company says the 2021 pickup and chassis cab trucks have heater electrical relays that can short, overheat and in rare cases cause fires.